My concert is this week!

 Soon, we weren’t just discussing landscapes; we were creating their soundtracks.
 Kinda like movie music!

-Well, one thing led to another, and soon, we were creating iMovies of various video clips and playing music to them, like movie music and soundtracks.
+Well, one thing led to another, and soon we were creating iMovies from various video clips and creating our own music to accompany them.
 They experimented with matching melodies to visuals, just like composers do for movie scores.
 This hands-on activity gave them a new appreciation for how sound shapes our perception of a scene.

 A thunder drum for a rumbling volcano.
 An ocean drum creates the rolling waves of a coral reef.
-Fingernails scratching a hand drum to mimic the sound of falling rain.
+Fingernails scratching a hand drum to mimic the sound of falling rain or an interactive experience for the audience by having them slowly crumple a piece of paper.
 These elements weren’t just about realism; they added depth and atmosphere, enhancing our musical storytelling.

 Soundscapes (not to be confused with our concert theme of landscapes) are sounds that evoke a particular mood, character, or setting.
 Unlike structured rhythms or melodies, soundscapes are more loosely organized, often layering different sounds on top of one another to create a more relatable, almost concrete, experience.

 Creating soundscapes allows students and the audience to connect emotionally with the music they make.
 When students realize that a simple rustling sound can transport an audience to a windswept prairie, they start to see music as more than just notes.
-There is SO MUCH to say about how imagination is at play when we create soundscapes.
+Imagination drives our soundscape work.
+Students stretch ideas in ways I wouldn’t have thought of—and those are my favorite moments.

 Check out these must-have soundscape instruments!